Jath1024/serverless_ninjas_workshop/3-Functions_Lab/readme.md

     ![function name](images/function_name.png "function name")

-1. Below is the code we will use to insert the events into Cosmos DB
+1. Copy and paste the code below into index.js.
+This will insert the events into Cosmos DB

     ```javascript
     module.exports = function (context, eventHubMessages) {